ggsbv/waiter_availability_webapp/README.md

 3. You can now view any collections in the database.
 If you're from the SQL world, collections are kind of like tables.
 Not identical, but similar...

     For the Waiter WebApp, you will notice that there are two collections - Available Shifts and Waiters.

 4. Now that you know the collection names, you can start querying!

     * Want to see all the waiter data?
 Run ` db.waiters.find({}) `
     * Want to remove all the waiter data?
 Run ` db.waiters.remove({}) `

 5. You can read more information about Mongo queries [here](https://docs.mongodb.com/).

-### Travis CI
+## Travis CI

 This project makes use of the continuous integration tool [Travis CI](travis-ci.org).

+### Prerequisites

+In order for Travis to work, you need to make sure:
+1. That ` mocha ` is a development dependency in your ` package.json `.
+If it isn't, add it by running ` npm install mocha --save-dev ` in the terminal.

+2. That running ` npm test ` executes your mocha tests.
+If it doesn't, add the following to your ` package.json `'s ` script ` section:

+    ```
+      "scripts": {
+        "test": "node_modules/.bin/mocha"
+      }
+    ```

+### Setting Up Travis

 Travis will automatically run all unit tests in this project.
-You only need to make sure that all your unit tests are inside the ` test ` folder in the project root.
+Here is how you set it up:

+1. Sign up to [Travis CI](travis-ci.org) using your GitHub account.

+2. Create a ` .travis.yml ` in your project root.
+This project already contains this file, so you won't need to create it.

+3. In your ` .travis.yml `, specify your "language" as "node_js", as well as your node version, as
+follows:

+    ```
+    language: node_js
+    node_js:
+        - "v4.2.6"
+    ```

+4. Commit and push your code to GitHub.

+5. Navigate to [Travis CI](travis-ci.org), and sign in if necessary.

+6. You should now be able to see the results of your unit tests by navigating to the desired repository.